 Keim and her team at Nationwide Children’s Hospital hope that the results of this study will spread awareness about the frequently overlooked objects leading to serious child injuries.
 If nothing else, the study proves that parents can never be too careful.

 If your child has been injured, you may be entitled to financial compensation for injuries, medical bills and lost enjoyment of life.
-Contact the Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation.
+Contact the personal injury lawyers at Davis Law Group today at 206-727-4000 to schedule a free, no-obligation consultation.